C.S. Lewis, the great Protestant writer who wrote Narnia: The Lion, the Witch, and the Wardrobe, says:

 Catholics feel the Church exists for one reason.
 To make sure that souls get into Heaven.
 The Church feels that God has charged it with the duty of taking care of all Christians until the moment they enter into Heaven.
 Catholics believe that souls in Purgatory are on their way to Heaven but are not yet in heaven, that's why Catholics pray for them.

 I find it a great tragedy that many souls in Purgatory have no one to pray for them.
 Thank God for the little old nuns in convents and monks in monasteries who pray with all their hearts for these poor souls that they have never met (your relatives and mine).
-I hope that people on earth will pray for me if I end up in Purgatory.
+We hope that people on earth will pray for us if we end up in Purgatory.

-A Catholic wrote me and said: "we benefit from theirs [prayers] because they are so close to Jesus and all ready living in His Divine Will."
+A Catholic wrote us and said: "we benefit from theirs [prayers] because they are so close to Jesus and all ready living in His Divine Will."

 Some Evangelicals say that it is forbidden in scripture to pray for the dead.
 Catholics believe Scripture encourages us to pray for the dead.
 It is in Maccabees.
 Right up until 1545 virtually all Christians considered the Deuterocanonical (apocrypha) books to be part of Scripture.
 More about the Deutercanonical books here.
 Even for those who do not accept the Deuteros, the similarity between Maccabees and Paul's writing is striking.